 - 2 eggs

-- 2 Tbsp all-purpose flour (only if frying, and recipe no longer gluten-free)
+- 2 Tbsp all-purpose flour (only if frying, and recipe would no longer be gluten-free)

-- Drain soaking water from cod, add fresh water to cover and boil 6-8 minutes (until flaky).
+- Change water at least once during soaking.
+Drain cod bits, add fresh water to cover and boil 6-8 minutes (until flaky).
 Strain cod, allow to cool a bit and shred by hand (better if you think there may be some bones left) or with a food processor until fine.

 - Re-use water where cod was boiled (adds flavour) or use salt water to boil potatoes until very tender.
 Drain and mash.